 Lia and Tommy planted the first tree in Solkulla Matskog in the fall of 2019.
-It came from a desire to make the desert green, but ended up digging where they are, in Kulla outside Örsundsbro.
-A failed field is now transformed into a forest with food.
-Beneath the trees of fruit, berries and nuts, shrubs, creepers and perennials grow to provide edibles for humans and pollinators.
+It was based on a desire to make the desert green, but ended up digging where they are, in Kulla outside Örsundsbro.
+A failed field is now being transformed into a forest with food.
+Beneath the trees of fruit, berries and nuts, shrubs, creepers and perennials grow to provide food for humans and pollinators.

 In the flowerbeds next to the house, edibles mix with flowers and grapes.
 There are sand beds and mound beds for kitchen plants and wild parts for diversity.
 A greenhouse provides a longer growing season.
-The microclimate possibilities of the plot are exploited for more heat-sensitive trees, such as walnut, edible chestnut, peach, quince, minikivi, blackberry, mulberry and grapes.
-It is a newly created food forest so the trees are small and the visions are big right now.
+The plot's microclimate possibilities are used for more heat-sensitive trees, such as walnut, edible chestnut, peach, quince, minikivi, mulberry and grapes.
+The idea stems from a desire to harvest food with as little effort as possible for as much of the year as possible.